fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/pxcentral-onprem/install/px-central/_index.md

     * docker.io/portworx/px-backup:1.2.2
     * docker.io/portworx/pxcentral-onprem-post-setup:1.2.2

-3. Pull the Portworx license server and associated images.
+3. Pull the PX-Central and related Docker images.
 How you do this depends on your air-gapped cluster configuration:

-    * If you have a company-wide docker-registry server, pull the Portworx license server from Portworx:
+    * If you have a company-wide docker-registry server, pull the PX-Central and related Docker images from Portworx:

         ```text
         sudo docker pull <required-docker-images>